synfinner/BanditSampler/README.md

 This script attempts to fetch all of the compiled Bandit Stealer binaries stored on a discovered Bandit Stealer panel.

+Huge shout out to [@TLP_R3D](https://twitter.com/@TLP_R3D) and [@josh_penny](https://twitter.com/josh_penny)!

 ## Setup

 `pip3 install -r requirements.txt`

 ## How

-From several of the Bandit Stealer panels I came across, I noted two methods on how the panels allow admins to download their compiled binaries.
+From several of the Bandit Stealer panels I came across, I noted two methods on how the panels allow admins to download their compiled binaries via a list that is populated from a requst to /builds.
+Naturally, we can just script that same process 😉.

 Method 1 relies on a POST request containing the file name, whereas Method 2 uses a GET request to /downloads.
 I'm sure there are more.